and Health ... benefits are

 evidence from the Framingham

-Heart Study that showed moderate drinkers had 50 per cent fewer
+Heart Study that followed 10,000 people over a span of 25 to 50 years and showed moderate drinkers had 50 per cent fewer

 when the television news magazine "60 Minutes" reported in November,